zextras/tech-doc/source/carbonio/adminpanel/domains/manage.rst

       support HTML e-mails or prevents inline images to be shown)), a text equivalent version of the QR Code will be shown (the **Secret Code**), allowing the user to use it.

+      In the Backup section, a switch allows to toggle the user ability to recover e-mail that have already been deleted from the Trash Bin.

       A policy can set to force the user to select a secure password and the type of characters required for the password.